yearn/yearn-devdocs/docs/getting-started/products/ylockers/yprisma/farming.md

 You can purchase yPRISMA through the following platforms:

-- **Curve LP**: The main liquidity pool for yPRISMA is available on Curve.
+- **Curve LP**: The primary liquidity source for yPRISMA is on Curve.
 You can swap for yPRISMA [here](https://curve.fi/#/ethereum/swap?from=0xeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee&to=0xe3668873d944e4a949da05fc8bde419eff543882).
-- **CowSwap**: Another option for swapping is CowSwap, which you can access [here](https://swap.cow.fi/#/1/swap/ETH/YPRISMA).
+- **CowSwap**: DEX aggregators like CowSwap should also work well, which you can access [here](https://swap.cow.fi/#/1/swap/ETH/YPRISMA).

 ## How do I mint yPRISMA directly?